jerrvonewing/machine-learning-a-to-z/ReadME.md

 ```

 ### **Section Overview** ###
-This section contains a Jupyter Notebook that takes in a CSV file containing mock data to determine if there is a linear or polynomial relationship between job title and salary.
+This section contains a Jupyter Notebook that takes in a CSV file containing mock data to determine if there is a linear or polynomial relationship between job level and salary.

 This section demonstrates: